CODeRUS/GyverLampCpp/README.md

 - Clock effects
 - Spectrometer effect (requires microphone module or aux)
+- React wifi manager self-coded component
-- React web with controls (over websockets)
+- React web with controls self-coded component.
+No need to install client applications
 - Firmware update page, allowing to upload firmware bin, spiffs bin or settings json
 - MQTT for Home Assistant integration
 - Sonoff Basic relay and led are bound to led state

-## Known issues
+## Missing features from original project

+- Not compatible with any client application.
+You can connect to lamp directly using any web browser.
+Or use MQTT/HomeAssistant to control it
 - Alarms not implemented

 ## TODO

 - Alarms support

-- Explain connection of microphone and aux
+## Audio input wirings for Spectrometer effects

+Please check by link: https://gist.github.com/CODeRUS/f025fa5c12d6eaad6878576e8255913a